llealloo/audiolink/README.md

 ## Getting started
 After installation, to use AudioLink:
 1. Drag AudioLink prefab into scene.
-For worlds, it is in "Packages/com.llealloo.audiolink/Runtime/AudioLink.prefab".
-For avatars and non-VRChat uses, it is under "Assets/AudioLink/AudioLink.prefab".
+It is in "Packages/com.llealloo.audiolink/Runtime/AudioLink.prefab".
 2. Link audio source by dragging the AudioSource gameobject into AudioLink's audio source parameter.
 3. Drag AudioLinkController prefab into scene and drag AudioLink into the controller's "Audio Link" parameter.
 4. Click the "Link all sound reactive objects..." button to link everything up.